cs1302uga/cs1302-gallery/README.md

 "Project Structure" sub-section of the
 [Absolute Requirements](#absolute-requirements) section for an overview of what you can do with Maven.
-While this project is already provided to you as a Maven project, you may still find is useful to read the [CSCI 1302 Maven Tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/maven.md) to gain a better understanding of what Maven is.
+While this project is already provided to you as a Maven project, you may still find it useful to read the [CSCI 1302 Maven Tutorial](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/maven.md) to gain a better understanding of what Maven is.